Corey Mackenzie, Ph.D., C. Psych Lab Director

 Li-elle Rapaport Ph.D.
 Student

-Li-elle is in the first year of the PhD program in Clinical Psychology.
+Li-elle is in the second year of the PhD program in Clinical Psychology.
 Her research uses qualitative measures to explore older adults’ mental health treatment engagement and how care providers and their patients navigate the mental health care system.
 Li-elle enjoys painting and wandering through nature in her spare time.

-Dallas Murphy M.A.
+Dallas Murphy Ph.D.
 Student

-Joanna Elizabeth Jacob Honours Student
+Joanna Elizabeth Jacob Research Volunteer

 Lab Alumni